Yvand/azd-functions-spfx-custom-api/azure-function-app/README.md

 ## Known issues

+### Entra ID authentication not enabled

+After the provisioning completed, the Entra ID authentication appears to be enabled, although it is not.
+To actually enable it, go to function app > Authentication > Edit the Identity provider > Select `Allow requests from any application (Not recommended)` and Save.

 ### Update the Azure resources

 With `azd up` or `azd provision`, you can update the existing function app in Azure, with the changes you made to the Bicep template.

 > [!IMPORTANT]
 > Before doing this, you have to fully delete the app registration.
-Then, you can perform the update, and complete the additional steps just after to update the SPFx configuration.
+Then, you can perform the update, and complete the additional steps to update the SPFx configuration.

 1. Fully delete the app registration: